 While Congress’ intention may have been to target only extremely wealthy Americans, the way FATCA has developed means that nearly all Americans with foreign accounts and assets must be aware of this and other foreign disclosure laws.
 The failure to comply with FATCA reporting obligations can lead to significant fines and penalties.
 In situations where it appears that your noncompliance was intentional or a voluntary disregard of a known legal duty, you may even face criminal tax penalties.

-If you have concerns regarding FATCA reporting and FATCA compliance the tax attorneys of the NewPoint Law Group may be able to assist you.
-To schedule a confidential initial consultation with legal counsel, call 1-800-358-0305 today or contact us online.
+If you have concerns regarding FATCA reporting and FATCA compliance the tax attorneys of the NewPoint Law Group, LLP, may be able to assist you.
+To schedule a confidential initial consultation with legal counsel, call 800-358-0305 today or contact us online.

-How Do I Know that I Need to File Reports to Satisfy FATCA in California?
+How Do You Know that You Need to File Reports to Satisfy FATCA in California?

-Like, one’s potential duty file a report of Foreign Bank and Financial accounts (FBAR), the reporting duty under FATCA is triggered when the taxpayer has a certain amount of foreign assets.
+Like one’s potential duty to file a report of Foreign Bank and Financial accounts (FBAR), the reporting duty under FATCA is triggered when the taxpayer has a certain amount of foreign assets.
 However, unlike the threshold for filing FBAR that is set at $10,000 for all taxpayers, the threshold to file FATCA varies depending on the taxpayer’s circumstances.
-The two factors that govern a number of foreign assets one can hold prior to triggering an FATCA disclosure duty are marriage status and current country of residence.
-As a general rule, married taxpayers filing jointly and taxpayers who are living abroad can hold more foreign assets before an FATCA disclosure obligation is triggered.
+The two factors that govern the number of foreign assets one can hold prior to triggering a FATCA disclosure duty are marriage status and current country of residence.
+As a general rule, married taxpayers filing jointly and taxpayers who are living abroad can hold more foreign assets before a FATCA disclosure obligation is triggered.

 Consider that a taxpayer who is a sole filing taxpayer living in the United States can hold up to $50,000 in foreign assets on the final day of the year or $100,000 at any time before he or she needs to make a report.
 By contrast, married taxpayers filing jointly and living in a foreign nation can hold up to $400,000 in foreign assets on the final day of the tax year or up to $600,000 at any time during the year.
 Thus, while a sole filing taxpayer living in the U.S. can hold the least amount of foreign assets before he or she needs to file, a married taxpayer filing jointly and living abroad can hold the greatest amount of foreign assets before a duty to disclose is triggered.